 This is the guy who strikes up a conversation with other actors out of abject terror.
 He seems harmless since he’s often friendly and chatty and his subjects of conversation appear innocuous enough (current events, sports, weather, etc).
 But conversing with him sucks you into his web of anxiety and can indirectly impact your performance.

 Solution: Don’t engage.
 A polite “yep” with no eye contact should give him the message.
 Bring headphones.

 The Status Signaler

-This actor will try to psych you out by letting you know that she’s better, more accomplished than you.
-She’ll talk loudly about “my time at Juilliard” or how she “misses working with Phillip Seymour Hoffman.”
+This actor will try to psych you out by letting you know that she’s better and more accomplished than you.
+She’ll talk loudly about “my time at Juilliard” or how she “misses working with Philip Seymour Hoffman.”